 Medicare is the health insurance program the federal government provides to people age 65 and older.
-You can, though, access Medicare before age 65 if you have specific disabilities, permanent kidney failure or amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease).
+You can, though, get Medicare before age 65 if you have specific disabilities, permanent kidney failure or amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease).1

-The program helps tens of millions of Americans with the cost of healthcare, but it’s important to realize that Medicare doesn’t cover all medical expenses or the cost of most long-term care.
+The program helps tens of millions of Americans with the cost of healthcare,2 but it’s important to realize that Medicare doesn’t cover all medical expenses or the cost of most long-term care.

 The Centers for Medicare & Medicaid Services (CMS) is in charge of Medicare, but it’s the Social Security Administration that will process your application for Original Medicare (Part A and Part B), provide you with information, and oversee premiums and any penalties.

-Medicare Part A is hospital insurance and helps to cover costs like inpatient hospital care, skilled nursing facility care and home health care.
-Medicare Part B is medical insurance that helps to pay for the care you get from your doctor and other healthcare providers, medical equipment like wheelchairs and walkers and preventive services like shots and annual wellness visits.
+Medicare Part A is hospital insurance and helps to cover costs like inpatient hospital care, skilled nursing facility care, hospice and home health care.
+Medicare Part B is medical insurance that helps to pay for the care you get from your doctor and other healthcare providers, medical equipment like wheelchairs and walkers, and preventive services like flu and pneumonia vaccinations, and annual wellness visits.

-Part A is usually free if you or your spouse have made sufficient contributions to Social Security/Medicare over your career.
+Part A is usually premium-free if you or your spouse have paid Medicare taxes for at least 10 years.
 Part B, though, is optional and requires a monthly premium payment.

 Do You Need to Apply for Medicare?

-Most people do need to apply to Medicare, but if you reach age 65 and you’re already receiving retirement benefits from Social Security or the Railroad Retirement Board, you’ll be signed up for Medicare Part A and Part B automatically.
+Most people do need to apply for Medicare.
+But if you reach age 65 and you’re already receiving retirement benefits from Social Security or the Railroad Retirement Board, you’ll be signed up for Medicare Part A and Part B automatically.

 And if you aren’t receiving retirement benefits and you don’t have health coverage through an employer, you will need to apply for Medicare as you approach age 65.
 If you need to apply, Medicare gives you several options.